 Similarly, there is a concern that although Qatar is educating many more of its young people, it is not preparing them very well for working life.
 Few want to work in the more demanding or less prestigious areas of the economy – as tradespeople, technicians and the like – and, perhaps because of the country’s enormous wealth, there is an expectation of good, low-stress jobs among many Qataris.
 This occurs elsewhere, of course: in Saudi Arabia it’s sometimes called the “mudir (manager) syndrome.”
 Even in Australia, it could be argued that too many young people flock to universities while there is a shortage of labour in trades because of the prestige attached to the professions.
 This is why Qatar has such an enormous population of “guest” workers: about 1.3 million people, the majority of them South Asian, work in poor conditions and for very modest wages (if still attractive enough to entice them to come and work in Qatar).
 Critics are quick to point out, however, that foreign workers enjoy few rights, and even wealthier Western expatriates will acknowledge that their Qatari sponsor has most of the power in the relationship.

 Many Qataris believe that Qatar has too many foreign workers, and local people ought to be trained to take over the roles they occupy.
-But for as long as most Qataris lack a sense of international competitiveness and are unwilling to take on many (of the most in-demand) roles, and foreign workers remain preferred by employers, plans to nationalise (“Qatarise”) the workforce and build a globally competitive, diversified economy are likely to fail.
+But for as long as most Qataris lack a sense of competitiveness and are unwilling to take on many (of the most in-demand) roles, and foreign workers remain preferred by employers, plans to nationalise (“Qatarise”) the workforce and build a globally competitive, diversified economy are likely to fail.

 IN DOHA, the Qataris I met gave me what seemed like contrasting, even clashing, perspectives.
-They appeared to agree about where the country is headed, and to support the emir’s vision of a wealthy, cosmopolitan, internationally active country, yet they disagreed about whether it is going about this transition effectively and smoothly.
+They appeared to agree about where the country is headed, and to support the emir’s vision of a wealthy, cosmopolitan, ly active country, yet they disagreed about whether it is going about this transition effectively and smoothly.
 For many older Qataris, reform is alluring but dangerous, something to be done cautiously, with economic change setting the pace and social change happening only very, very slowly.
 For younger Qataris, however, this very idea is the problem with the current reforms.
 They felt as though changes in the economic arena were having little impact in their daily lives, while the more conservative or traditional forces continued to restrain them socially and in their careers.
 Young people, men and women alike, often feel as if there is an underlying conflict between the need for development and the unwillingness of older Qataris to allow change.

 If there is a failing in Qatar’s development approach, then perhaps this is it.
 It is a very conservative society being transformed rapidly in many ways.
 Its economy, the face of its cities, and the size and composition of its expatriate workforce have all changed beyond recognition in just a decade or so.
 Yet in other ways too little is changing.
 There are frustratingly few opportunities for young people in the social and political realm, constraints still on women, and only haphazard and cautious changes in many of the institutions and social structures that guide everyday life.
 This is the real challenge of development: not just to use gas wealth wisely while moving gradually but successfully to a sustainable economic base, but also to manage all of the social and cultural demands that go with such change.
 Although the emir has handled all this quite aptly so far, it is a long-term challenge, much of which remains incomplete. •